Villavu/Simba/Doc/sphinx/features/exten.rst

     *   Associate Files

 .. note::
-    You can also use the Reflection Updater (and Downloader)
+    You can also use the Reflection Updater (and Downloader) for updating Reflection.

 ..
 Not listed as directly recommended but still worth noting.